-As you will know we are increasing council tax by two per cent and making significant changes to some of your services so we thought it was important to explain the reasons why.
+As you will know we are increasing council tax by 2.99% and making significant changes to some of your services so we thought it was important to explain the reasons why.

-Despite all that we’ve been able to freeze council tax for 7 years and have invested more than £12 million in the borough which has helped us to attract inward investment creating new jobs for local people, enabled us to regenerate the town centre with a cinema and new shops as part of the Market Walk extension and improving neighbourhoods right across the borough.
+Despite all that we’ve been able to freeze council tax for many years and have invested more than £14 million in the borough which has helped us to attract inward investment creating new jobs for local people, enabled us to regenerate the town centre with a cinema and new shops as part of the Market Walk extension and improving neighbourhoods right across the borough.

 Not only that we have stepped in to save services that have been cut by the county council such as libraries in Adlington, Coppull and Eccleston, and we have funded bus routes to ensure our communities remain connected by public transport.

-We have been able to do all this because we have continued to make savings – £4.5 million since 2012 and we’ve been introducing income generation schemes such as the Market Walk extension.
-After all repayments have been made it generates £1 million per income each year, which is a significant amount, and that will increase once the extension is built.
+We have been able to do all this because we have continued to make savings and we’ve been introducing income generation schemes such as the Market Walk extension.

-To maintain all the good work that has been done we need to continue planning for the future so we have decided to increase council tax by two per cent – that’s the equivalent of 7p per week for an average Band D property.
+To maintain all the good work that has been done we need to continue planning for the future so we have decided to increase council tax by 2.99% – that’s the equivalent of 10p per week for an average Band D property.